Glossary

 Authoritative Definitions for the Process Intelligence Era

-This glossary provides precise, leadership-authored definitions for the core terms used across the Deterministic Process Intelligence Architecture and all Process Intelligence Agents (PIAs).
+This glossary provides precise, leadership-authored definitions for the core terms used across the Governed Process Intelligence Architecture and all Process Intelligence Agents (PIAs).
 These definitions ensure clarity, consistency, and governed meaning across all layers of the architecture.

 4‑Layer Work Model

-A deterministic structure that defines how modern enterprises create, govern, interpret, and execute work.
+A governed structure that defines how modern enterprises create, govern, interpret, and execute work.
 It separates Governance Work, Knowledge Work, Machine‑Mediated Work, and Physical Work, revealing where Business‑Side AI governs decisions and where System‑Side AI executes tasks.
 The model provides a clear way to classify work, determine where AI applies, identify governance gaps, and sequence transformation activities in the correct order.

 A